AsSzlag/ipay-buttons-lib/README.md

 ## Vue / Angular / Svelte

-Import the package once (e.g., in your app entry) and use the `ipay-button` tag in templates.
+Import the package once (e.g., in your app entry) and use any of the button tags in templates.
 For Angular, ensure `CUSTOM_ELEMENTS_SCHEMA` is added.

 ```ts
 // Angular example